How will I know when it’s time to say goodbye?

 - Recognize and accept that though the bond between you and your pet is as valuable as any of your human relationships, your loss may not be recognized or appreciated by other people.

 - Find a support group by speaking with your veterinary professionals, groomer or other pet owners.
-Ask Maui Humane Society for referrals to pet grief support groups or veterinary bereavement counselors in the area.

 - Create a special place in your home to which you can go when you want to remember your pet.
 Although remembering may be painful at first, eventually that pain will turn into sweet memories.